 The Anypoint Platform tools are accessed primarily through a browser but also have command line tools and APIs.
 Through the platform it is possible to control most aspects of integration applications and APIs throughout their entire lifecycle.

-Follow these steps to get an Anypoint Platform account and check out the tools it provides.
+Follow these steps to get an Anypoint Platform account and set up your workstation.

 Consider the MuleSoft hardware and software requirements

 For development of Mule apps or API design, set up your workstation according to the Developer Toolkit.